 Three time NBA Champ and Former Spur Danny Green back in the valley hosting a youth camp

-Edinburg, TX -- Three time NBA Champ and Former San Antonio Spur Danny Green hosted a youth clinic in the Valley for the first since 2018.
+Three-time NBA champion and former San Antonio Spurs guard Danny Green hosted a youth clinic in the Valley for the first time since 2018.

 The campers started off the day with warms ups, dribbling and shooting skills.

-The camp ended with a Q and A session, and of course pictures and autographs.
+The camp ended with a Q&A session, as well as pictures and autographs for the campers in attendance.

 News Video